tanveeriali/week7-assignment/README.md

  - Serve up a random card for answering
  - Build card flip UI CSS
  - Store performance in state.
 Send performance to firebase on completion
+* Build React component for end of card set UI

 Reach goals:
 * Allow users to track how well they've been doing in each set.